ALL IN ONE CRAFTS ART STUDIO | SOWN & GROWN ART ENRICHMENT PROGRAM

 I'm a mom rooted in faith and follower of Jesus.
 I have a deep love for art, the outdoors, and and the joys of homesteading.
 Whether I'm hiking through the woods, tending to my garden, or exploring new trails with my family, I'm most alive when I'm surrounded by the natural world.

-As the founder, director, and lead teacher, I bring together everything I love — art, nature, homesteading, faith, and shaping young minds — in a place where kids are free to explore, create, and grow.
+As the founder, director, and lead teacher, I bring together everything I love — art, nature, homesteading, faith, and inspiring others — in a place where kids are free to explore, create, and grow.

 Register for a Workshop →Meet Our Instructor